Q Do I have to book a place?

 Stretch & Tone is a shorter class, about 40 minutes.
 It comprises of a warm-up, muscular work for toning/ flexibility/strength, followed by a relaxation and stretching in the cool-down.
+The kind of exercises you might find at yoga or pilates classes.
 Great if you want to get into - or back into - exercise but don't fancy cardio yet.
 Perhaps you aren't keen on dance-type routines.
 Maybe you've been off on holiday, with an injury or illness, and you want to take it at your own pace right now.
 Stretch and Tone is the class for you!

 Q What about Bank holidays and school holidays?

-Classes still run on Bank holidays and during all the school holidays but not Christmas Eve or Boxing Day.
+Classes still run on Bank holidays and during all the school holidays but not Christmas Day or New Year's Day.
 If you are a teacher and you want to get some exercise in over the summer, you are welcome to come along for the six week holidays, there is no commitment required at any time of year.